 - The description of the property isn’t compelling or informative enough

-- You’re overpricing the property
+- You’re overpricing

 Minus the first point, Upad can assist and remind you of the other points if you’re struggling for enquiries.
 If you lack experience, Upad’s customer service system will be vital for you, because they’ll quickly be able to spot those issues and help you plug the holes.
-Income the much-needed overbearing mother.
+In comes the much-needed overbearing mother.